shisva/Klipper_MK3S-Plus_with_InputShaper/README.md

 2. Copy https://github.com/dz0ny/klipper-prusa-mk3s/blob/main/printer.template.cfg to `printer.cfg` in your klipper config (THIS IS INCORRECT, THERE WAS NO PRINTER.CFG WHEN I INSTALLED, SO IT'S DUPLICATE, RENAME, and MOVE or whatever.)
 3. Adjust config to your hardware
-4. Flash Klipper to your printer https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller
+4. Flash Klipper to your printer https://www.klipper3d.org/Installation.html#building-and-flashing-the-micro-controller (MOVE THEIR COMMANDS INTO MINE, TOO MUCH EXTRA INFO IN THIS LINK.
+All that's needed is Change Folders, Configuration from this repo in it, check the serial ID # command, then flash)

 You will still need a USB cable as you cannot flash via an internal serial port.
 You can also use any other computer to compile your firmware.